rradczewski/ymmv/_posts/2017-10-15-What-makes-a-good-README.md

 $ yaourt -S nvm                      # Linux
 ```

 There's always something.
 You usually need to install a version manager (looking at you, nvm, rvm and such), docker or vagrant.
-If your dependencies need some specific setup, place it here to make it visible before people start to setup the project.
+If your dependencies need some specific setup, place the instructions here to make it visible before people start to setup the project.

 It's always a good idea to cover the major platforms and ecosystems your colleagues might have.